fakhrullah/q2a-mobilesnow-theme/README.md

-#Question2Answer MobileSnow Theme v 0.0.1
+#Question2Answer MobileSnow Theme v 0.1

+Just kidding, you dont have to buy.
+FREE as in Nasi Lemak and FREE as in speech.

 ##Description
-This is a mobile theme for **Question2Answer** with snap.js
+This is a mobile theme for **Question2Answer** with slide menu (snap.js).

 ##Features
 - mobile